dshetty100/PyBer_Analysis/README.md

 - It is observed that total fare for urban cities are the highest and those for the rural cities are the lowest.

 ## Summary

+The results show that Pyber can improve access to ride sharing services and determine the affordability to underserved neighbourhoods by doing the following:
+ -